Kamagori/DocumentValidation/README.md

 Once the "main.py" code has been executed, open the "http" address displayed in the terminal in your browser and select the desired files for validation.

+It's important to mention that this program works for Brazilian documents.
+For documents of other nationalities, it's important to make small changes to the python code.

 Hope this simple code can help.

 Have a nice day!